josemvidal/parseclassschedule/Readme.md

 * csvkit
 * requests

-I used it to scrape all USC Columbia departments for Spring 2015, which came out to 9,985 section times in total.
+I used it to scrape all USC Columbia departments for Spring 2015, which came out to 11,110 section times in total.

 You can grab the resulting files [schedule.csv](http://jmvidal.cse.sc.edu/schedule/schedule.csv) and [schedule.json](http://jmvidal.cse.sc.edu/schedule/schedule.json).

-I have a nightly cron job that updates these files automatically.
+A nightly cron job updates them.

 # Contribute